Larry Josephson: Teaching, seminars, consulting, and writing

 Josephson taught radio production at NYU and The New School.
 With funding from the Corporation for Public Broadcasting and the National Endowment for the Arts, he co-produced the Airlie Seminars on the Art of Radio four times between 1977 and 1983.
 He is also the editor of Telling the Story, NPR's Guide to Journalism published in 1981.
 He has also served as a consultant to the Corporation for Public Broadcasting, National Public Radio, NTIA and individual public radio stations.

 With the help of grants from the National Endowment for the Arts and the New York State Council on the Arts, Josephson amassed a large recording-tape library of 1970s and 1980s "talking machine sounds" such as phone services like The Big Apple Report and The Story Lady as well as other kinds of recorded voices, which Josephson found so disturbing that he titled his project Vox Inhumana.

 Personal life and death

 Josephson was married to, and divorced from, Charity Alker and Valerie Magyar.
-He had one daughter, Jennie, a radio and TV producer."Jennie Josephson Producer", marketplace.org.
-Accessed 11 February 2023.
+He had one daughter, Jennie, a radio and TV producer.
 He died from complications of Parkinson's disease at a care facility in Manhattan on July 27, 2022, aged 83.